 Why are carbon removals so expensive?

 Carbon removals tend to be far more expensive than carbon offsets.
 This is in large part because the technology being developed to sequester and store carbon is new.
-As with any technology, it is more expensive due to its novelty and the research, development, and innovation that go into creating it.
+As with any technology, it is more expensive due to its novelty and the research, development, and innovation that goes into creating it.
 As the technology becomes more mainstream and demand for it increases, the price should come down in the future.